Stickmanv1/ExamDjangoMovies/readme.md

-Exam of Django + React
+#Exam of Django + React

+1.Creat Env
+2.install all env with: pip install -r requirements.txt